Pet Arthritis Treatment Cost Calculator

 How to Use the Pet Arthritis Treatment Cost Calculator

-- Enter your monthly supplement cost or leave it at zero if you do not use joint supplements.
+2. Enter your monthly supplement cost, or leave it at zero if your pet does not use supplements.

 Worked Example: Moderate Arthritis in a Dog

-Imagine an adult dog with moderate arthritis whose owner is using daily medication, a joint supplement, periodic vet visits, and hydrotherapy sessions.
+Imagine an adult dog with moderate arthritis whose owner uses daily medication, a joint supplement, periodic vet visits, and hydrotherapy sessions.
 Their estimated costs might look like this:

 First calculate yearly medication and supplements: